 To Sign Up

-Each PhD support group will run for 8 weekly sessions on Thursdays from 11.00am to 12.00pm on MS Teams, with a maximum of 8 participants in each group.
-You are expected to attend all 8 sessions and a 15-minute appointment with the facilitators before you join any group.
+Each PhD support group will run for 8 weekly sessions on Thursdays from 11.00am to 12.15pm, initially online, with a maximum of 8 participants in each group.
+You are expected to attend all 8 sessions and an individual appointment with the facilitators before you join any group.